matt-harvey/tabulo/README.md

 end
 ```

+The column label (being the first argument that was passed to `add_column`, converted if necessary
-The first argument to `add_column` always provides the key for the purpose of accessing the `Hash`
+to a `Symbol`), always forms the key for the purposes of this `Hash`:
-form of a `Tabulo::Row`.
-(If the provided argument was a `String`, it will be converted to a
-`Symbol` for purposes of accessing this `Hash`.)
-This key serves as a sort of &ldquo;logical label&rdquo;
-for the column; and it need not be the same as the column header.
-If we want the header to be different
-to the label, we can achieve this using the `header` option to `add_column`:

 ```ruby
 table = Tabulo::Table.new(1..3) do |t|